 I found out

 Using the passât prossim of the verb savê conveys the sense of to come to know, to find out.
 What is understood is that the knowing came at a specific moment in the past.
-Examples of this from the GDBtf: o ai savût che doman al è un sciopar (I found out that there is a strike tomorrow), daspò, âstu savût nuie di chê propueste di lavôr? (have you not found out anything then about that job offer?).
+Examples: o ai savût che doman al è un sciopar (I found out that there is a strike tomorrow), daspò, âstu savût nuie di chê propueste di lavôr? (have you not found out anything then about that job offer?).

 In verse 17, Jacob then says: ce trement che al è chest santuari (how frightful this shrine is).
 Although trement can normally be understood as meaning frightful in the sense of terror-inducing, it would be better understood in the context of this verse as meaning awe-inspiring; that is, Jacob has experienced fear mixed with reverence.
 He says: cheste e je propit la cjase di Diu (this is the very house of God) e la puarte dal cîl (and the gate of heaven).